BERT HOWE

 DIRECTORY AND CAPABILITIES

-Drawing from more than 4500 construction, architectural, and engineering related expert designations, the Forsyth County, Georgia Construction Expert Directory delivers a wide range of trial support and consulting services to construction claims professionals concerned with construction defect, scheduling, and delay claims.
-BHA provides general construction investigation, trial and claims support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
-Employing in house resources which comprise testifying architects, design engineers, construction cost and standard of care experts, licensed general and specialty contractors, the firm brings regional experience and flexible capabilities to the Forsyth County construction industry.
+With over four thousand construction defect and claims related expert witness designations, the Forsyth County, Georgia Construction Expert Directory delivers a wide range of trial support and consulting services to builders, risk managers, and construction practice groups concerned with construction defect, scheduling, and delay claims.
+BHA provides construction claims investigation and expert services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+Employing in house assets which include licensed architects, registered professional engineers, ASPE certified professional estimators, ICC Certified inspection and testing professionals, the firm brings national experience and local capabilities to Forsyth County and the surrounding areas.

 Construction Expert Witness News & Info